 Hanna Segal was born Hanna Poznanska into a cultured family in Lodz Poland, in 1918.
-She grew up in Warsaw - her parents, as was the culture, often away traveling.
-The loss of her sister Wanda when she was two and a half and her sister four was a great blow.
+She grew up in Warsaw - her parents, as was the culture, often away travelling.
+The loss of her sister Wanda when she was two and a half and her sister four, was a great blow.
 She commented that she was something of a lonely child at home and so very invested in school.

 Segal qualified as an analyst with the British Psychoanalytical Society in 1945 at the age of 27.
-Klein’s ground breaking paper ‘Notes on some schizoid mechanisms’ was published in 1946 and Segal, who had her analysis with Klein, said of this paper that it was “a bombshell and yet familiar”.
-Her immediate post qualification years were remarkable.
-She had her first child and wrote the two papers with which she laid the foundations of what she described as a “semiconscious plan” for the rest of her life.
+Klein’s ground breaking paper, ‘Notes on some schizoid mechanisms’, was published in 1946 and Segal, who had her analysis with Klein, said of this paper that it was, “a bombshell and yet familiar”.
+Her immediate post-qualification years were remarkable: she had her first child, and wrote the two papers with which she laid the foundations of what she described as a “semiconscious plan” for the rest of her life.

 Segal, Herbert Rosenfeld, Wilfred Bion and Betty Joseph constitute a small group of major thinkers whose influence has remained central to the development of psychoanalysis.
-In the early days they met together in a small seminar held by Klein and John Steiner has described their early work as one of “pioneering optimism”.
-Towards the end of her life, Segal was asked what she thought the future held for psychoanalysis and whilst her tone had changed from optimism to determination, she continued to highlight the central importance of paying attention to the power of the psychotic part of the personality - in the patient - in the mind of the analyst - and in the socio-political world.
+In the early days they met together in a small seminar held by Klein, and John Steiner has described their early work as one of “pioneering optimism”.
+Towards the end of her life, Segal was asked what she thought the future held for psychoanalysis and, whilst her tone had changed from optimism to determination, she continued to highlight the central importance of paying attention to the power of the psychotic part of the personality - in the patient - both in the mind of the analyst and in the socio-political world.
 Segal died in 2011.

 Nicola Abel-Hirsch, 2012